 You’ve probably heard of the old adage “Cooking is an art, while baking is a science.”
 So what does that mean?
 Why is baking a science?
 For starters, baking relies on chemistry and it requires precision.
-Throw in a handful of
+Throw in a handful of this or a pinch of that might work for cooking, but when it comes to baking, the outcome can change with just the slightest adjustment to a recipe.

 If you are not precise when measuring baking powder, your cake could collapse; if you mix your batter using too many turns, you may end up with a hockey puck instead of a moist cupcake; and if you use butter that’s a few degrees too warm in your pie crust, you could have a soggy crust.

 When we bake, we rely on recipes to guide us through all the chemical reactions that take place while mixing or kneading, heating or baking, cooling or whipping.
-Baking involves all sorts of chemical reactions: protein coagulation, water evaporation, caramelization and browning, enzyme reactions, expanding gases, thickening starches and so on.
+Baking involves all sorts of chemical reactions:

 Take cakes, for example.
 Each ingredient has a job to do.
 The proteins in the flour bond and create gluten and this provides the cake’s structure; baking powder and baking soda react with acidic and alkaline ingredients to release carbon dioxide, adding bubbles to the batter which helps the cake expand and have airiness; eggs bind all the ingredients together; butter and oil tenderize; sugar caramelizes, browns and tenderizes; milk and water provide moisture; and yogurt, juice, fruit sauces and other acidic ingredients help balance flavor, tenderize and add moisture, and they react with leaveners to help give rise.